mkloubert/vs-remote-debugger/README.md

 Another (additional) reason could be that you and your constributors work on the same server for different reasons.

-This is why you need a simple and generic way to debug your code in VS Code.
+This is why you need a simple way to debug your code in VS Code on many system with an optional list of constributors.

 ## How does it work?